51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

   as would be used when configuring in code.
 - Where feasible, all configuration options available in code SHOULD be configurable via a file.
-The exceptions are usually options that take complex objects, which cannot easily be defined in a text-based file.
+The exceptions are usually options that take complex objects, which cannot easily be represented in a text-based file format.

 ## Deserialization